 The Microbiome Collection Core at the Harvard T.H.
 Chan School of Public Health (HCMCC) was established in response to a strong demand among the research community for validated microbiome sample collection kit configurations and easy usability for in-home sampling.
-Under the umbrella of HCMPH (Harvard Chan Center for the Microbiome in Public Health), HCMCC aims to support population-scale microbiome sample collection and expand our understanding of the microbiome to improve population health.
+The HCMCC supports population-scale microbiome sample collection to expand our understanding of the microbiome and to improve population health.

 The HCMCC has developed a multi carrier-compatible home stool and oral sample collection kit that permits cost-effective multi’omic microbiome studies, leveraging the intellectual and infrastructure foundation laid by the HMP2 (the 2nd phase of Human Microbiome Project) and the MLSC (Massachusetts Life Sciences Center)-funded MICRO-N (MICRObiome Among Nurses) collection.
-By providing this customizable microbiome collection kit, we enable researchers to perform multiple different molecular assays including any combination of amplicon (16S), metagenomic, metatranscriptomic, and metabolomics sequencing, as well as to tailor the kit configuration and collection plan to study-specific needs.
+By providing this customizable microbiome collection kit, we enable researchers to perform multiple different molecular assays including any combination of amplicon (16S / 18S / ITS), metagenomic, and metatranscriptomic sequencing, and metabolomics, as well as to tailor the kit configuration and collection plan to study-specific needs.